Chris Daw KC

-I am one of the country’s leading lawyers, having been appointed Queen’s Counsel (QC / “Silk”) in 2013.
+I am one of the country’s leading lawyers, having been appointed King’s Counsel (KC / “Silk”) in 2013.

 I work on some of the most high profile criminal and fraud cases before the courts; everything England footballers and world champion boxers to multi-national corporations and billionaires to Chief Constables and other senior police officers (including in the Hillsborough Inquests and criminal prosecutions).

-Before becoming a QC I spent 20 years as a barrister in complex and serious crime; from murder to armed robbery to international drug trafficking, sexual offences and serious fraud.
+Before becoming a KC I spent 20 years as a barrister in complex and serious crime; from murder to armed robbery to international drug trafficking, sexual offences and serious fraud.